samrawitkt/BIO539_Exam4/README.md

 **1,** created a separate testing python script using the same python script name adding test infront(test_bio_Exam4.py).\
 **2,** Import all the data from the main python script (bio_Exam4.py).\
-**3,** Call each funtion at a time provide one kmer value and a sequence from our string.csv excel file to assert the actual result with expected result.
+**3,** Call each function at a time, provide one kmer value and a sequence from our string.csv excel file, to assert the actual result with expected result.